skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 - Improving the home and search experience to balance the competing needs of targeted searches with exploratory browsing
 - Launching a public version of the site to share cutting edge VA innovations to a wider audience
-- Launching a [community feature](https://marketplace.va.gov/communities/va-immersive) to highlight news, events, and publications related to virtual reality and augmented reality treatments in 2023
+- Launching a [community feature](https://marketplace.va.gov/communities/va-immersive) to highlight news, events, and publications related to virtual reality and augmented reality treatments

 {% include callout.html
   type = "pullquote"